 When sending a direct message (dm), students must DM ALL instructors.
 Exceptions are when a DM only applies to one instructor, for instance scheduling a one-on-one.

-Attendance is required at 90% or above to pass Module 1 and is required at all Professional Development and Gear Up sessions.
+Attendance is required at 90% or above to pass Module 1.